satish-chau95/sms_spam_detection/README.md

 python app.py
 ```

-made with ❤️ by satish
+made with ❤️ by Satish